STScI-MIRI/ImagingFluxCal/README.rst

 Details
 -------

-1. Reduce data with jwst pipeline: pipeline_one_filter.py.
+1. Reduce data with jwst pipeline: `pipeline_one_filter.py`.
    Runs all three stages of pipeline for a one type of star and one filter.
    There are some differences from the defaults for MIRI.
    `pipeline_all` runs everything for all MIRI imaging/coronagraphic filters.

-2. Compute WebbPSFs: calc_webbpsfs.py.
+2. Compute WebbPSFs: `calc_webbpsfs.py`.
-   Runs WebbPSFs with parameters for MIRI
+   Runs WebbPSFs with specfic parameters for MIRI.
+   Critial for coronagraphy to set the normalize="exit_pupil" to ensure the WebbPSF is normalized to a total of 1.

-3. Compute aperture corrections: plot_many_apertures.py.
+3. Compute encirciled energies and individual observation aperture corrections.
-   Uses observations of a bright stars and PSFs from WebbPSFs to compute aperture corrections.
+   Uses `calc_encirciled_energy.py` to compute the encircled energies Uses observations of a bright stars and PSFs from WebbPSFs to compute aperture corrections.
 Uses the bright star observations for the inner region and the WebbPSFs for the outer regions.
-   `calc_all_ees` runs all MIRI imaging filters for BD+60 1753 observations.
+   `calc_all_ees` runs all MIRI imaging filters for a defined set of observations.
+   This script varies the fwhmfac where the observed/webbpsf PSFs are merged.

-3.5.
-Create the aperture correction reference file: create_apcor_reffile.py Uses the individual aperture corrections computed in step 3 to compute the aperture corrections with uncertainties (where possible) to create the apcor reference file in the correct format.
+4. Create the aperture correction reference file: `create_apcor_reffile.py` Uses the individual aperture corrections computed in step 3 to compute the aperture corrections with uncertainties (where possible) to create the apcor reference file in the correct format.
+   Manually specified set of files that have been visual vetted from the results of step 3.

-4. Measure the flux in a fixed aperture: aper_one_filter.py.
+5. Measure the flux in a fixed aperture: aper_one_filter.py.
    Measures the flux using an aperture and background annulus including applying the aperture correction.
-   `aper_all.py` does this for all MIRI imaging filters.
+   `aper_all.py` does this for all MIRI imaging and coronagraphic filters.

-5. Compute the calibration factors: calc_calcfactors.py
+6. Compute the calibration factors: `calc_calcfactors.py`
    Uses the results of 4 to calculate the calibration factors for all observed absflux stars for one filter for all three types (if present).
    Produces a table giving the calibration factors for each observation.